ElmoDFGD/ElmoRim/README.md

     >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which make max Magicka/Health/Stamina increase by a small amount each time the player sleeps.
 The attributes increase proportionally to how much they were reduced before sleeping. **Selecting an attribute upon levelling up will now only increase that attribute by one point.**
     >These two mods can be disabled if the vanilla system i preferred.

-* *Eating/Drinking*: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to give long lasting passive regeneration buffs.
-The buffs are very well balanced to incentivize eating and drinking regularly without making the buffs OP.
+* *Eating/Drinking*: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
+The buffs are very well balanced and incentivize eating and drinking regularly without making the buffs OP.

-* *Cold*: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation.
+* *Cold*: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation and increase immersion.
 Other Sunhelm mechanics are disabled.

 * *Camping*: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

 #### Experience
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes how levelling works in Skyrim.
 Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.

-#### Simplest Horse
+#### Simplest Horses
-Ipsum
+The best mod for horse management in Skyrim.
+[Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) gives the player the ability to have the horse follow/wait and open stash items with a single button.
+If the crosshair is aimed at the horse, pressing the button opens the horses inventory.
+Otherwise it triggers the horse whistle, telling the horse to wait/follow.
-### In-Game MCM options
+### MCM Customization
+Almost all of ElmoRim's MCM menus are pre-configured.
+This section outlines the few mandatory manual tweaks that are required, as well as a few optional ones.
+#### Mandatory

+#### Optional
 **Skyrim Unbound**
 Dragons are set to appear after 7 to 21 days by default.
 They will appear at word walls before appearing in the wild.
 They can be configured to spawn faster/slower/instantly or spawn based on level instead.